divio/divio-cloud-docs/introduction/05-package-addon.rst

 Register the addon
 ------------------

-Before your addon can be uploaded, the Divio Cloud must be ready to receive it (just as GitHub requires you to create the repository on the platform before you can push a local repository)
+Before your addon can be uploaded, the Cloud must be ready to receive it (just as GitHub requires you to create the repository on the platform before you can push a local repository)